jhavl/mmc/index.md

 ## How do I use it?

 We have a created a robotics Python library called [ropy](https://github.com/jhavl/ropy) which allows our algorithm to be used an any robot.
 See [ropy](https://github.com/jhavl/ropy) for installation instructions.
-We us the library [qpsolvers](https://pypi.org/project/qpsolvers/) to solve the optimisation function.
+We use the library [qpsolvers](https://pypi.org/project/qpsolvers/) to solve the optimisation function.
 However, you can use whichever solver you wish.

 ### Basic Example
 ```python